Session 3 - Module A: Advanced Orchestration Patterns¶

 max_branches = 3

-Workflow mode selection balances complexity with available resources.
-High complexity with sufficient resources enables full parallelization, strong interdependencies force sequential execution, while moderate conditions trigger adaptive strategies.
+Workflow mode selection balances data complexity with available cluster resources.
+High complexity with sufficient cluster capacity enables full parallelization, strong data dependencies force sequential processing to maintain consistency, while moderate conditions trigger adaptive strategies.

 Finally, we create the allocation strategy and update the workflow state with our analysis results: